Bounds on the smallest sets of quantum states with special quantum nonlocality: Characterization of locally stable set and lower bounds on and

 5pt 12pt

-\section{Characterization of locally stable set and lower bounds on $s(d_1,d_2,\cdots,d_n)$ and $S(d_1,d_2,\cdots,d_n)$}
+\section{Characterization of locally stable set and lower bounds on $s(d_1,d_2,\cdots,d_N)$ and $S(d_1,d_2,\cdots,d_N)$}

-First, we give a complete description of the locally stable set in two qubits systems.
-The proof is very similar with that in Ref. \cite{Wal02} where they considered locally indistinguishable set.
+First, we give a complete description of the locally stable sets in two qubits systems.
+The proof is very similar with that in Ref. \cite{Wal02} where they considered locally indistinguishable sets.